btskinner/rworkshop/_modules/syntax.md

 > #### Quick exercise
 >
 > Return the middle value of the x matrix.
+Next assign the middle value
+> the character value ‘a’.
+What happens to the rest of the values in the
+> matrix?

 ### List